 By Pamela Bratcher-McMillan

-Pamela Bratcher-McMillan is a Technology Expert and columnist for CopyLine Magazine
+Pamela Bratcher-McMillan is a technology Expert and President, Chair & CEO, of PETAL et al. She is also a weekly columnist for CopyLine Magazine